Representationalism

 “(The truth is that) there is no objective truth.”

 This is not a true performative contradiction since truth is relative by definition.
 For that reason, asserting this statement does not have to assume that propositions are objectively true.
-It can be more clearly shown why there is no contradiction in this statement if we rephrase the statement with two other statements that have equivalent meaning:
+It can be shown more clearly why there is no contradiction in this statement if we rephrase the statement with two other statements that have equivalent meaning:

 “There is no objective truth.” = “Nothing is objectively true.”